nemster/candy_dispenser/README.md

 ```

 ## `deposit_xrd`
-Use this method to deposit XRD to pay future users' transactions
+Use this method to deposit XRD to pay future users' transactions.

 ```
 CALL_METHOD